Elizabeth Fones Winthrop Feake Hallett started the first scandal in Greenwich, Conn., over – what else? – infidelity and real estate.

 Geography Is Destiny

 Greenwich wasn’t exactly in the middle of nowhere.
-In fact, it was smack in the middle of two colonies and an unincorporated settlement.
+In fact, it was smack in the middle of two colonies (Dutch New Netherlands and New Haven) and an unincorporated settlement.
 All three wanted it.

 It was located just southwest of Stamford, an independent Puritan settlement of about 58 houses.
 Stamford lay beyond the jurisdiction of the New Haven Colony, whose leaders didn’t claim Stamford for fear of provoking a war with New Netherlands.